 - Use your hands to gently fold in the pumpkin pie spice chips.

-- Divide batter evenly between each section of a scone pan.
+- Divide dough evenly between each section of a scone pan.

 - Bake for 20 minutes or until the tops are slightly browned.